-[48] Julian, in the Cæsars, taxes him with being accessory to the death of Commodus.

-[49] [By this epithet Gibbon alludes to the rhythmical acclamations which were the usage in the proceedings of the senate.
-In the adclamationes graves recorded here by Lampridius, the words hostis and parricide recur as a sort of refrain.]

-[50] Capitolinus gives us the particulars of these tumultuary votes, which were moved by one senator, and repeated, or rather chaunted, by the whole body.
+- [48] Julian, in the Cæsars, taxes him with being accessory to the death of Commodus. - [49] [By this epithet Gibbon alludes to the rhythmical acclamations which were the usage in the proceedings of the senate.
+In the adclamationes graves recorded here by Lampridius, the words hostis and parricide recur as a sort of refrain.] - [50] Capitolinus gives us the particulars of these tumultuary votes, which were moved by one senator, and repeated, or rather chaunted, by the whole body.
 Hist.
 August. p.
 52 [vii.
-18].

-- [51] The senate condemned Nero to be put to death more majorum.
+18]. - [51] The senate condemned Nero to be put to death more majorum.
 Sueton. c.
 49. - [52] [This act has considerable significance in the history of the exchequer of the Roman empire.
 Antoninus Pius had already acted in the same way, making over his private property to his daughter Faustina.
 The principle involved was the separation of the Emperor's private purse from the fiscus, or public money which came to him as Emperor.
 This separation was systematically carried out by Septimius Severus.] - [53] [The note of the policy of Pertinax was the restoration of the authority of the senate, which, during the preceding century, had been gradually becoming less and less.
-He assumed the title princeps senatus, and things looked like a return of the system of Augustus.] - [54] Dion (I. Ixxiii. p.
+He assumed the title princeps senatus, and things looked like a return of the system of Augustus.] - [54] Dion (l. lxxiii. p.
 122 [3]) speaks of these entertainments, as a senator who had supped with the emperor; Capitolinus (Hist.
 August. p.
 58 [viii.
 12]) like a slave who had received his intelligence from one of the scullions. - [55] Decies.
 The blameless economy of Pius left his successors a treasure of vicies septies millies, above two and twenty millions sterling.
-Dion, I. Ixxiii. p.
-1231 [8]. - [56] Besides the design of converting these useless ornaments into money, Dion (I. Ixxiii. p.
+Dion, l. lxxiii. p.
+1231 [8]. - [56] Besides the design of converting these useless ornaments into money, Dion (l. lxxiii. p.
 1229 [5]) assigns two secret motives of Pertinax.
 He wished to expose the vices of Commodus, and to discover by the purchasers those who most resembled him. - [57] Though Capitolinus has picked up many idle tales of the private life of Pertinax, he joins with Dion and Herodian in admiring his public conduct [viii.
 13]. - [58] Leges, rem surdam, inexorabilem esse.
 T. Liv. ii.
-3. - [59] If we credit Capitolinus (which is rather difficult) Falco behaved with the most petulant indecency to Pertinax on the day of his accession.
-The wise emperor only admonished him of his youth and inexperience.
+3.